30 September 2023

 “Behind Schedule”

-“Behind Schedule” applies to reactors under construction, for which the expected startup is later than the expected startup date at construction start.
+“Behind Schedule” applies to reactors under construction for which the expected startup is later than the expected startup date at construction start.
+This does therefore not include the frequent delays of the construction start itself.

 Cancelled/Suspended/Abandoned

-A reactor is considered Abandoned (Cancelled or Indefinitely Suspended) as of 1 January 2023 when:
+A reactor is considered Abandoned (Cancelled or Indefinitely Suspended) as of the date of the latest DataViz update when:

-• The reactor has been declared Cancelled or Suspended (by IAEA-PRIS, operator, builder, authorities, or other knowledgeable sources) before 1 January 2023 and construction has not resumed, or
+• The reactor has been declared Cancelled or Suspended (by IAEA-PRIS, operator, builder, authorities, or other knowledgeable sources) before the date of the latest DataViz update and construction has not resumed, or

-• Construction is de facto suspended, and no active construction is underway on site with no further prospect of restart, as of 1 January 2023.
+• Construction is de facto suspended, and no active construction is underway on site with no further prospect of restart, as the date of the latest DataViz update.

 Cancelled Constructions and Indefinite Suspensions (not resumed) are grouped under the term “Abandoned” constructions.